RichStone/richstone.github.io/_posts/2018-10-18-git-simple-tutorial-explanation-for-beginners.md

 ## Perequisites
 - You have never worked with git before or you still don’t get it
-- You know where to find your computer’s command line / terminal and you want to use it during this tutorial (I won’t use any third party graphical interfaces here)
+- You know where to find your computer’s command line / terminal and you want to use it during this tutorial (I won’t use any third party graphical interfaces here today)
 - You have git installed, for example from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git){:target="_blank”}
 - If you are a total beginner Windows user, please use GitBash as your command line that will be installed with the git installation